gnairooze/network/connect-2-local-networks.md

 ## Configuration

 1. Set WIFI card TCP/IP default gateway to be 192.168.1.101
-2. Set LAN card TCP/IP defauly gateway to empty.
+2. Set LAN card TCP/IP default gateway to empty.
-3. Only 1 gateway should be set on all the network card of the laptop.
+3. Only 1 gateway should be set on all the network cards of the laptop.
 4. Add manual route to routes table

 `